Understanding ITC and EVP: Key Differences in Paranormal Communication

 Characteristics of EVP

-Not heard during recordingāonly discovered upon playback.
+Not heard during recordingāonly revealed upon playback.

-Often brief, typically a word or short phrase.
+Generally briefātypically a word or short phrase.

-May respond to questions, suggesting intelligent interaction.
+May respond to questions, hinting at intelligent interaction.

 Possible Explanations